 - Added to home baked bread (fun for halloween time)

 The possibilities are endless!
-Let us know in the comments what you do to add tumeric into your foods and be sure to share pictures!
-If you are interested in working with tumeric or other herbs for your personal health and wellness, consider a consultation with one of The Dancing Herbalist’s Practitioners.
+Let us know in the comments what you do to add turmeric into your foods and be sure to share pictures!
+If you are interested in working with turmeric or other herbs for your personal health and wellness, consider a consultation with one of The Dancing Herbalist’s Practitioners.